codeforcauseorg/pledge/README.md

 ## Installation & Set Up

 1. In the top-right corner of the page, click Fork.
-Create a local clone of your fork:
+Create a local clone of your fork as per follows
    ```sh
    git clone https://github.com/YOUR-USERNAME/pledge.git
    ```